What is the audit risk model?

 Dekker Accountancy audits Janssen Pharma BV, a mid-size pharmaceutical company.
 The audit team applies the audit risk model to plan procedures for revenue recognition, specifically the assertion of occurrence for product sales.

-- Complexity: Moderate.
-Revenue arrangements include standard product sales, rebates, and milestone-based licensing income.
-The licensing component involves estimation.
+- Complexity: moderate.
+Revenue arrangements include standard product sales, rebates, milestone-based licensing income, and a recently introduced consignment channel.
+The licensing component and consignment returns both involve estimation.

-Based on the spectrum assessment, the team assesses inherent risk for the occurrence assertion as higher on the spectrum (not the maximum, but above the midpoint) — driven by the new product launches and variable consideration estimates.
+Based on the spectrum assessment, the team assesses IR for the occurrence assertion as higher on the spectrum (not the maximum, but above the midpoint), driven primarily by the new product launches and variable consideration estimates.

-- Automated three-way match (purchase order, delivery note, invoice) for standard product sales — well-designed and consistently operating.
-Control risk: lower.
+- Automated three-way match (purchase order, delivery note, invoice) for standard product sales.
+Well-designed and consistently operating.
+CR: lower.

-- Manual review and approval of rebate accrual calculations by the finance director — the review is performed but the team notes the finance director does not document the basis for challenging management's estimates.
-Control risk: moderate.
+- Manual review and approval of rebate accrual calculations by the finance director.
+The review is performed, but the team notes the finance director does not document the basis for challenging management's estimates.
+CR: moderate.

-- No specific control over milestone revenue recognition — the CFO makes the determination without a formalized review process.
-Control risk: higher.
+- No specific control over milestone revenue recognition.
+The CFO makes the determination without a formalised review process.
+CR: higher.

-The combined assessment of inherent and control risk for the occurrence of revenue is significant risk for the licensing/milestone component and moderate risk for standard product sales.
+Combined IR and CR for the occurrence of revenue: significant risk for the licensing/milestone component, moderate risk for standard product sales.

-Because the risk of material misstatement is assessed as significant for licensing revenue, the auditor must reduce detection risk to a very low level.
+Because RMM is assessed as significant for licensing revenue, the auditor must reduce DR to a very low level.
 The planned response includes:

 - Extent: 100% testing of licensing revenue transactions (small population).
 For standard product sales, a larger MUS sample than the prior year, reflecting the new product launches.

-For standard product sales (moderate risk), the auditor accepts a higher detection risk and performs a standard-sized sample with analytical procedures as a secondary source of evidence.
+For standard product sales (moderate risk), the auditor accepts a higher DR and performs a standard-sized sample with analytical procedures as a secondary source of evidence.

 What reviewers catch

-- No linkage between risk assessment and procedures.
-The most common finding.
-Auditors assessed risk as "significant" but designed the same procedures they would for a moderate-risk area.
-The audit risk model requires a documented, logical connection between assessed risk and the auditor's response.
+Missing linkage between risk assessment and procedures is the most common inspection finding.
+Auditors who assessed a risk as "significant" but designed the same response they would use for a moderate-risk area will draw a finding every time.
+A documented, logical connection between assessed RMM and the auditor's response is not optional.

-- Binary risk assessment after ISA 315 (Revised).
-Regulators now expect spectrum-based inherent risk assessments.
-Audit files that still use "high/medium/low" without considering the inherent risk factors (complexity, subjectivity, change, uncertainty, susceptibility to bias) are flagged as non-compliant.
+Regulators also flag binary risk assessment after ISA 315 (Revised 2019).
+Audit files that still use "high/medium/low" without considering the inherent risk factors (complexity, subjectivity, change, uncertainty, susceptibility to bias) are treated as non-compliant with the standard.

-- Detection risk not adjusted for control deficiencies.
-When controls are found to be ineffective during testing, the auditor must reassess control risk and increase the extent of substantive procedures.
-Reviewers flag cases where control exceptions were noted but the substantive audit plan was not updated.
+A subtler problem is DR not adjusted for control deficiencies discovered during testing.
+When controls are found to be ineffective, the auditor must reassess CR and increase the extent of substantive procedures.
+Reviewers consistently flag cases where control exceptions were noted in the testing section but the substantive audit plan on the following page was not updated.
+The file reads as if two different teams wrote it.

 Audit risk vs business risk

-- Whose risk.
-Audit risk is the auditor's risk of issuing an inappropriate opinion; business risk is the entity's risk of failing to achieve its objectives.
+Audit risk is the auditor's risk of issuing an inappropriate opinion.
+Business risk is the entity's risk of failing to achieve its objectives.
+They overlap but are not the same thing.

 Key standard references

-- ISA 315.12-14: Identifying and assessing risks of material misstatement at the assertion level, using the spectrum approach for inherent risk.
+- ISA 315.12 -14 sets out requirements for identifying and assessing RMM at the assertion level, using the spectrum approach for IR.

-- ISA 315.A3-A4: Inherent risk factors — complexity, subjectivity, change, uncertainty, and susceptibility to misstatement due to management bias or fraud.
+- ISA 315 .A3-A4 lists the inherent risk factors: complexity, subjectivity, change, uncertainty, and susceptibility to misstatement due to management bias or fraud.

-- ISA 330.7: The auditor's response to assessed risks — designing further audit procedures whose nature, timing, and extent are responsive to the assessed risks of material misstatement.
+- ISA 330.7 requires the auditor to design further audit procedures whose nature, timing, and extent are responsive to the assessed RMM at the assertion level.

 Related terms